kubevirt-ui/kube-gateway-operator/docs/deploy.md

 ## Deploy using customized / local images

-The gateway operator deployment use 3 container images that need customization A user may use the default images or customized ones.
+The gateway operator deployment use 3 container images that need customization.
+A user may use the default images or customized ones.

 | Image | Description